Indications for Use

 - See the Security Considerations page for other requirements and best practice recommendations on using OnePacs securely.

-Should you encounter any issues with the use of OnePacs Workstation for macOS, please feel free to use any of the usual contact methods for reaching OnePacs support.
+Should you encounter any issues with the use of OnePacs Workstation for macOS, please use any of the usual contact methods for reaching OnePacs support.
 We offer free and open public forums for generic discussion and troubleshooting, and direct contact with support personnel is available to subscribers of OnePacs according to terms established with each subscribing group.
 Please contact your radiology group's technical support personnel for further details.

 Reporting a Problem

 OnePacs fully tests each release of OnePacs Workstation for macOS, but some problems can remain unknown, only discovered within a specific situation or when connected to another software environment.
 When problems occur with OnePacs Workstation for macOS, users should communicate them to OnePacs, allowing us to correct these problems within a short timeframe and to let other users know about them, if necessary.
-Each problem will be evaluated to determine how serious it is and a workaround or a patch will be provided.